andrewjohnroy/andrewjohnroy/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on  vscode
+- 🔭 I’m currently working on a allpick lane spammer for
-- 🌱 I’m currently learning  git and typescript
+- 🌱 I’m currently learning the keyboard pip package
-- 👯 I’m looking to collaborate on  vscode
+- 👯 I’m looking to collaborate on this
 - 🤔 I’m looking for help with git
-- 💬 Ask me about  vscode
+- 💬 Ask me about my program
 - 📫 How to reach me: andrewjohnroy@gmail.com
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact:  I only started working on vscode recently
+- ⚡ Fun fact: I mostly spend time doing algorithm and data structure challenges than making projects